 She believes the ultimate goal of practicing law is to be able to solve whatever legal problem her clients may throw at her.
 For the last six years, she has been privileged to work in law firms whose main purview has been Debt Collection – she certainly knows her way around originating processes and court procedure.
 However, she is well rounded in a wide range of civil legal practice including Appeal Advocacy, Employment and Succession matters.

 December 2015 brought in an exciting new phase of her career.
 She joined Belgrave Eastmond Associates, a chambers based on cooperative effort as we all strive towards excellence in the practice of law and service to our clients.

 Kara-Je Kellman was admitted to practice law at the Barbados Bar in October, 2015.
 She is a graduate of the Hugh Wooding Law School and an alumna of the University of the West Indies, Cave Hill campus where she obtained a Bachelor of Laws degree.

 After her final year in the Bachelor of Laws programme, she undertook research in Corporate Insolvency Law as Research Assistant in the Faculty of Law at the University of the West Indies.
 In her second year at the Hugh Wooding Law School, she was a member of the Human Rights Specialist Clinic during which time she completed a project on Domestic Violence and Marital Rape.

 Outside of the academic arena, Kara-Je was involved in several activities.
 At university, she established a foreign languages club of which she was President during its formative years.
 She was also an executive member of the Debating Society and Barbados Students’ Association.

 She became an Associate at Belgrave Eastmond Associates in December 2015.
-Thus far, she has been exposed to civil litigation, family law matters, personal injuries claims, estate matters and many other areas of law.
+Thus far, she has been exposed to civil and criminal litigation, family law matters, personal injuries claims, estate matters and many other areas of law.